daign/daign-image-organizer/README.md

 * The scores and tags can be used to filter the presented images.
 * Scores and tagging information is stored inside a database alongside the script.
 * Scores and tags are only linked to the hash of the image content, so renaming and moving the images around does not unlink the scores and tags.
 * The gui shows the folder path of the image and all its identical copies.
 (As long as the copies have the same hash.
-Linking images based on similarity invariant to cropping, rotation and color adjustments would be a cool feature for future development.)
+A simple algorithm that links images based on similarity invariant to cropping, rotation and color adjustments is also included.)
 * Several independent instances of the programm can be used for different folders on one system.

 ### Usage